ming-hai/ice-builder-visualstudio/README.md

 ### Ice Builder Configuration for a C# Project

-The Ice Builder adds an `Ice Builder` tab to the properties of your C# project:
+Ice Builder adds an `Ice Builder` tab to the properties of your C# project:

 ![Missing csharp property page](https://github.com/zeroc-ice/ice-builder-visualstudio/raw/master/Screenshots/csharp-property-page.png)